 Over the past few years, video advertising has undeniably grown and is expected to grow further in the future.
-According to eMarketer, on average, a US adult spends 98 minutes per day consuming digital video content, which accounts for 31% of total time with digital media.
+According to eMarketer, on average, a US adult spends 1 hour and 49 minutes per day consuming digital video content and digital video’s share is increasing every year.

 As an effect, video advertising has started to become increasingly popular among publishers and advertisers.
-And as outlined by eMarketer, US advertisers will spend $19.81 billion in digital video advertising in 2020.
+US advertisers will spend over $22 billion on digital video advertising in 2021.
 Although video advertising is a win-win for both sides, many publishers are still unaware of the different types of video ads available in the industry.

 In this article, we aim to brief you on in-banner video ads.
-So, let’s begin with the introduction to in-banner video ads and its benefits for publishers.
+So, let’s begin with the introduction to in-banner video ads and their benefits for publishers.